Can Horses Have Cheese?

 Conclusion

-In conclusion, cheese can be a safe and healthy treat for horses, but it’s important to be mindful of the serving size and potential risks associated with feeding it to them.
+Cheese can be a safe and healthy treat for horses, but it’s important to be mindful of the serving size and potential risks associated with feeding it to them.

 It’s also important to consider the horse’s overall diet and consult with a veterinarian or equine nutritionist to determine the appropriate serving size for your specific horse.